helm/chartmuseum/README.md

 - [cli](https://github.com/urfave/cli) - for command line option parsing
 - [zap](https://github.com/uber-go/zap) - for logging

+## Things that have been said in Helm land
+>"Finally!!"

+>"ChartMuseum is awesome"

+>"This is awesome!"

+>"Oh yes!!!!
+I’ve been waiting for this for so long.
+Makes life much easier, especially for the index.yaml creation!"

+>"I was thinking about writing one of these up myself.
+This is perfect! thanks!"

+>"I am jumping for joy over ChartMuseum, a full-fledged Helm repository server with upload!"

+>"This is really cool ...
+We currently have a process that generates the index file and then uploads, so this is nice"

+>"Really a good idea ... really really great, thanks again.
+I can use nginx to hold the repos and the museum to add/delete the chart.
+That's a whole life cycle management of chart with the current helm"

+>"thanks for building the museum!"

 ## API
 ### Helm Chart Repository
 - `GET /index.yaml` - retrieved when you run `helm repo add chartmuseum http://localhost:8080/`